naseif/vultr-vscode/README.md

 # How to use

 ## Creating an Instance
 First of all you are going to need your Vultr API Key to initalize the vultr client.
-You can find your API Key [here](https://my.vultr.com/settings/#settingsapi)
+You can find your API Key [here](https://my.vultr.com/settings/#settingsapi).

+Second you need to create an account on duckdns to get a free domain to host visual code with.
+After you have created your duckdns account create a domain.

+Now go to `/hosting/install.sh` and add your domain name, duckdns token and an email for the SSL certificate [here](https://github.com/naseif/vultr-vscode/blob/3bbfb2bbad873c4d01cb905c56a372d22f3329f8/hosting/install.sh#L10)

+Also change `server_name` in `/hosting/code-server` from `##;` to `myduckdnsdomain.com;`

 To create a server with the defaults: